YoushaExT/gamifying-education/terraform/DEPLOYMENT_README.md

 # List all hosted zones
 aws route53 list-hosted-zones

-# Find your zone ID for devops-assignment.today
+# Find your zone ID for yousha.click
 # It looks like: Z0123456789ABC
 ```